 And today, I am here to unveil those hidden beauties by presenting the top 10 most beautiful towns in Japan.

-Top 10 Most Beautiful Towns & Villages: the Untold Beauty of Japan
+Top 15 Most Beautiful Towns & Villages In Japan

 If you are visiting Japan, not for the first time, I would suggest you look for a more authentic local appeal other than Tokyo or Osaka that you can find in the traditional Japanese towns and villages.